Red River (Victoria)

-The Red River is a perennial river with no defined major catchment, located in the East Gippsland region of the Australian state of Victoria.
+The Red River is a perennial river with no defined major catchment, in the East Gippsland region of the Australian state of Victoria.

 Course and features

 The Red River rises in remote country in the Benedore River Reference Area in the Croajingolong National Park, and flows generally south by east, before reaching its mouth with Bass Strait southwest of Sandpatch Point in the Shire of East Gippsland.
 The river descends 152 m over its 7 km course.